raksansuseendran/House_Price_Prediction/README.md

 • The goal of this web application is to predict the price of the house by utilizing the relation between house features and how these variables are affecting the target attribute.

-• Implemented a model using the Random Forest algorithm in terms of minimizing the difference between predicted and actual price of the house.
+• Implemented a model using machine learning algorithms (regression algorithms) in terms of minimizing the difference between predicted and actual price of the house.

 Atrributes of the data